LinShuyue2003/qbt-lite/README.md

 ---

 ## 🤝 Acknowledgements
-This project is for learning and portfolio demonstration only. **Not financial advice.**
+For learning & demonstration purposes only. **Not financial advice.**